 - Quality of clinical care

 - Quality of service

-- Safety of clinical care
+- · Safety of clinical care

 - Members' experience

+- Health equity activities

 - Yearly planned activities and objectives

-- Time frame within which each activity is to be achieved
+- Time frame within which each activity is to be achieved.

-- The staff member responsible for each activity
+- · The staff member responsible for each activity

-- Monitoring previously identified issues
+- · Monitoring previously identified issues.

-- Evaluation of the QI program
+- Evaluation of the QIHE Program

-Progress on completion of activities in the QI work plan is reported to the HCQC quarterly.
+Progress on completion of activities in the QIHE work plan is reported to the QIHEC quarterly.
 A summary of this progress will be reported by the CMO to the BOG.

-QI DOCUMENTS
+SUPPORTING DOCUMENTS